Matt Wallner Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff leads the league.
+- The pitching staff for the White Sox has a collective 9.7 K/9 to lead the league.

-- The White Sox's 4.64 team ERA ranks 25th across all MLB pitching staffs.
+- The White Sox have the 25th-ranked team ERA across all league pitching staffs (4.62).

-- White Sox pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to surrender 139 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The righty last appeared on Sunday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up three hits.
+- The right-hander's last appearance was on Tuesday against the New York Mets, when he tossed 3 2/3 innings, surrendering eight earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.